ProfMJSimpson/Warne_RapidBayesianInference_2019/README.md

-# Code for Rapid Bayesian inference using precoditioning and Moment-Matching
+# Code for Rapid Bayesian inference using preconditioning and Moment-Matching

 This repository contains research code used to demonstrate the algorithms described in the paper,